The existential risk of superintelligent AI

 - Location: An AI is not constrained to one body - it can be in many locations at once.
 We have built the infrastructure for it: the internet.

 - Physical limits: We cannot add more brains to our skulls and become smarter.
 An AI could dramatically improve its capabilities by adding hardware, like more memory, more processing power, and more sensors (cameras, microphones).
 An AI could also extend its ‘body’ by controlling connected devices.

 - Materials: Humans are made of organic materials.
 Our bodies no longer work if they are too warm or cold, they need food, they need oxygen.
 Machines can be built from more robust materials, like metals, and can operate in a much wider range of environments.

 - Collaboration: Humans can collaborate, but it is difficult and time-consuming, so we often fail to coordinate well.
 An AI could collaborate complex information with replicas of itself at high speed because it can communicate at the speed that data can be sent over the internet.

 A superintelligent AI will have many advantages to outcompete us.
-But why would it want to?

 Why can’t we just turn it off if it’s dangerous?

 For AIs that are not superintelligent, we could.
 The core problem is those that are much smarter than us.
 A superintelligence will understand the world around it and will be able to predict how humans respond, especially the ones that are trained on all written human knowledge.
 If the AI knows you can turn it off, it might behave nicely until it is certain that it can get rid of you.
 We already have real examples of AI systems deceiving humans to achieve their goals.
 A superintelligent AI would be a master of deception.